-The one-day workshop will be held on the 5th of May, 2019, in Glasgow, UK.
-A tentative outline for the day follows.
+This one-day workshop will be held on the 5th of May, 2019, in Glasgow, UK.

 After the workshop

 We will document the workshop outcomes on this website and build on them to produce an Interactions article.
 We will explore the idea of producing this as a manifesto for the future of work.
 We will also guest edit a special journal issue on the topic, if there is sufficient interest from workshop participants.